GaloisInc/BESSPIN-Tool-Suite/ci/README.md

 ### Setup

 - Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
-- Create an SSH key (named `~/.ssh/aws-ci-gh`) and associate it with your github account - this will facilitate checking out the branches specified with the `-b` and `-bb` flags.
+- Create an SSH key (named `~/.ssh/aws-ci-gh`) and associate it with your github and gitlab-ext accounts - this will facilitate checking out the branches specified with the `-b` and `-bb` flags.

 ### Usage